LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	| ?- lgtunit::quick_check(type::valid({integer}, +integer)).

-We can also test all (ground, i.e. non-parametrizable) types with arbitrary value generators by writing:
+We can also test all (ground, i.e. non-parametric) types with arbitrary value generators by writing:

 	| ?- forall(